Watering Your Lawn

 As a general rule you should encourage deep roots by watering your lawn thoroughly rather than a light sprinkling more frequently.

-Care needs to be taken when watering a newly growing lawn.
-When you've sown your seed you then need to be careful to always water with a fine spray.
-Anything stronger will remove the seeds!
-During the establishing period for a new lawn the surface needs to be always kept moist.
+Watering during the germination phase is the most important factor and the surface needs to be always kept moist.
 If the weather is particularly warm and windy you'll need to spray often with a gentle watering.

-You may need to constantly water during periods of drought.
+This can mean you need to be watering multiple times a day.
 This will ensure establishment and to avoid the seed getting scorched.

 In the summer months at Great Aussie Lawns we recommend Wett Up to help with difficult to wet lawns.
 Wett Up is a granular lawn wetting agent that helps prevent water repellent soils in your garden and lawn.
 Apply Wett Up 1-2 times each summer and save water from run off.
 It's also non-hazardous.